BND Hamburger Icon

 What is employee attendance?

-Employee attendance is the presence of your employees at their designated worksite during the required hours.
-In retail, employee attendance means an employee showing up for and fully working their scheduled shift for the day.
-For remote desk jobs, it could mean an employee clocking in at 9 a.m. and clocking out at 5 p.m. every weekday.
+Employee attendance is the presence of your employees at their designated worksite during their required work hours.
+In a retail store, for example, employee attendance means an employee shows up for and fully works their scheduled shift for the day.
+For remote desk jobs, it could mean an employee signs on at 9 a.m. and signs off at 5 p.m. every weekday.

 Create your own employee attendance sheet with our free attendance template.